×

 A person commits the offense of kidnapping when such person abducts or steals away another person without lawful authority or warrant and holds such other person against his or her will.

-Sentencing range: Generally 10-20 years.
-Life in prison if victim under age of 14, if kidnapping was done for ransom, or if person kidnapped received a bodily injury.
+Sentencing range: The sentencing range for most kidnapping convictions is 10-20 years.
+The sentence may be life in prison if the victim was under the age of 14, if the kidnapping was done for ransom, or if the person kidnapped received a bodily injury.

 A person commits the offense of false imprisonment when, in violation of the personal liberty of another, he arrests, confines, or detains such person without legal authority.

-Any person commits the offense of cruelty to children in the second degree when such person with criminal negligence causes a child under the age of 18 cruel or excessive physical or mental pain.
+Cruelty to children in the second degree is also a felony, and occurs when a person causes a child under the age of 18 excessive physical or mental pain through criminal negligence.

 A person commits the offense of aggravated stalking when such person, in violation of a bond to keep the peace posted pursuant to Code Section 17-6-110, temporary restraining order, temporary protective order, permanent restraining order, permanent protective order, preliminary injunction, good behavior bond, or permanent injunction or condition of pretrial release, condition of probation, or condition of parole in effect prohibiting the behavior described in this subsection, follows, places under surveillance, or contacts another person at or about a place or places without the consent of the other person for the purpose of harassing and intimidating the other person.